 Preparing your home for winter is a project.
 Making sure your home is protected during the snow season is equally important.
 There are things you can do as the weather changes to protect your house from the snow.
 Don’t wait until it’s too late to keep your home safe during the snow season.

-At ServiceMaster by Rice, we want you to be informed about how protect your house from the snow.
+At ServiceMaster by Rice, we want you to be informed about how to protect your house from the snow.
 You can’t prevent winter weather, blizzards, or snow from coming in contact with your home, but you can prepare yourself and keep you and your family safe.
 In doing so you can have some peace of mind for the unpredictable events that are bound to happen with Iowa winters.

 The Dangers of Ice And Snow

 We all enjoy the light white snow as it swirls around outside.
-It can set a mood and give you reason to stay inside.
+It can set a mood and give you a reason to stay inside.
 However, large amounts of snowfall cause pressure to build on your roof.
 As the weather changes and the sun begins to melt snow, it can freeze at night, creating ice.

 If there is water collecting on your roof with nowhere to go, it will find a way into your home.
 To prevent internal water damage and soaked carpets and rugs, regularly clean your gutters.
 This allows melting snow and ice to travel down from your roof and away from your house.
 As ice builds up, remove ice cycles from overhangs and downspouts.
 When the sun shines and the temperature increases, it can more easily flow from away from your house.

-If you notice a discoloration on your ceiling, you may have a leak or some type of water damage.
+If you notice discoloration on your ceiling, you may have a leak or some type of water damage.
 You may notice dampness below that area.
 If you experience either, contact us.
 We can help establish the source of the damage and help create a plan for recovery.

 Mold and The Cold Weather

-Winter creates an instability when it comes to temperature.
+Winter creates instability when it comes to temperature.
 Some winters are very cold, yet others stay relatively calm.
 Depending on the weather we are having, mold can grow in the right conditions, which include a blend of moisture, warmth, and oxygen.

 You can prevent mold by keeping your home clean and dry.
 Remove your shoes once inside your house.
 If you notice water or damp rugs or carpet; dry them, or have them cleaned.
 Hang up coats, gloves, hats, and mittens to try.
 You can also regularly wash these items after use or coming into contact with snow and ice.